Ardnys/venv-rs/README.md

 - [x] _encourage_ activation on exit
 - [x] print the requirements.txt
 - [x] remove anyhow
+- [x] walk the directory tree and look for .env folders. that way i don't have to limit to this particular workflow.
 - [ ] custom activation encouragement with shell detection
 - [x] parse package dependencies
     - [ ] add them to the package size